Fact Sheet: Trade and Tariff Impacts

 While the exact impacts across our core markets and vendor community are not fully known yetimpacts may be expected in the following areas:

-• Increased costs for components and finished goods coming from Canada, Mexico and China.
+• Increased costs for components and finished goods coming from countries subject to tariffs.

 • Increased risk of disruption and logistical complexity as companies seek alternative suppliers in countries not subject to tariffs.